 The attorney uses additional strategies to help the client, such as looking for flaws in the investigative process or technical errors.
 These aspects may force a judge to dismiss the case.
 However, sometimes there are no problematic factors that qualify.
 A Drug Defense Attorney then will bring the case to trial if a guilty client insists, although as the person’s legal counsel, this lawyer may strongly recommend the plea deal.
 This becomes particularly important if a conviction could result in many years of incarceration while the plea bargain only demands six months to a year.
 This decision obviously is a complex one if the individual is determined to avoid prison time but knows that the odds of winning in court are not in his or her favor.

-When a client chooses to proceed to court, a lawyer such as James E. Hitchcock provides an aggressive legal defense with the goal of having this person be found not guilty and be able to maintain freedom.
-To schedule a consultation, visit the website Jamesehitchcock.com.
+When a client chooses to proceed to court, a lawyer such as Yoder Kraus & Jessup P.C. provides an aggressive legal defense with the goal of having this person be found not guilty and be able to maintain freedom.